warpas/juggernaut-project/README.md

         ✅ check that query.
 Is it possible?

-    - add the option to change calendar entry color

     - add the option to specify Toggl workspaces

         ✅ fetch workspaces from Toggl

     ✅ RescueTime API before or after v1.0

-    - probably have separate gems for outside services
+    - work weekly report separate from other weekly reports

+4. v1.0 release

+    - publish it as a gem on RubyGems

+    - add it in a different project (Rails app with simple web views)

+    - add tests for the main interfaces

-    - Write clear config steps
+    - write clear config steps
-        - Test app config with a few people
+        - test app config with a few people
-        - Streamline Toggl API to require as little config as possible.
+        - streamline Toggl API to require as little config as possible.
 Probably the API key should be enough.
-        - Record a short screencast on Google Calendar config steps and paste it here if necessary.
+        - record a short screencast on Google Calendar config steps and paste it here if necessary.

-    - Work weekly report separate from other weekly reports
+6. After v1.0

+    - add the option to change calendar entry color

+    - move to Github issues after this point (unlikely, but I'll give it a try)